jdh8/wbridge5.book/overcall/suit/README.md

 French system.
 However, these conventions are quite familiar in France.

 Precise Michaels is a combination of Michaels cuebids and unusual notrumps and a modification from Ghestem.
-They show two overcallable suits.
+They are shortcuts showing 5+ cards in 2 suits.

 To precisely show all 3 combinations of 2-suiters, 3 bids are needed.
 Therefore, one of the 3 of minors would be made a Michaels and no longer a weak